 Parliamentary privileges were first claimed centuries ago when the English House of Commons was struggling to establish a distinct role for itself within Parliament.
 These privileges were necessary to protect the House of Commons and its members from the power and interference of the King and the House of Lords.

-The privileges enjoyed by the House and its members continue to be vital to the proper functioning of Parliament.
-The privileges enjoyed by the House and its members are part of the Constitution and, therefore, are of the utmost importance; they are in fact vital to the proper functioning of Parliament.
-This is as true now as it was centuries ago when the English House of Commons first fought to secure these privileges and rights.
+The privileges enjoyed by the House and its members are part of the Constitution and are vital to the proper functioning of Parliament.
+This is as true today as it was centuries ago when the English House of Commons first fought to secure these privileges and rights.

 The privileges of members of the House of Commons provide the absolute immunity they require to perform their parliamentary work, while the collective or corporate rights of the House are the necessary means by which the House effectively discharges its functions.
 These rights are enjoyed both by individual members of Parliament—because the House cannot perform its functions without its members—and by the House, as a whole, for the protection of its members, as well as its own authority and dignity.